ReeceGoding/Frustration-One-Year-With-R/README.md

     ## [1] NA
     ```

-    Confused yet?
-Why does asking for a column that we don’t have gives
-    identical results to asking for one that we do have?
-And shouldn’t
-    at least one of these give and error/warning rather than just
-    spitting out `NA`?
-Long story short, named atomic vectors make a
+    Long story short, named atomic vectors make a distinction between
-    distinction between names and colnames that data frames do not.
+    names and colnames that data frames do not.

     ``` r
     a <- diag(3)